Download a product overview >

 Using a five-point Likert rating scale, parents and teachers are asked to evaluate how often they observed specific behaviours in the child or adolescent in areas such as socialisation, communication, unusual behaviours, behavioural rigidity, sensory sensitivity and self-regulation.

 You can choose between two versions: ASRS (2–5 Years) for ratings of children aged 2 to 5 and ASRS (6–18 Years) for ratings of children or adolescents aged 6 to 18.
-The ASRS can be scored using the ASRS Scoring Software simply by entering responses from a completed paper-and-pencil administration into the software (ratings from paper-and pencil forms can also be scored online).
 Paper-and-pencil administrations on ASRS Quikscore forms can be scored by hand.

 Scales & Forms